DindinYT37/dindinyt37.github.io/README.md

 ## Features

 - **Introduction Section**: A brief overview of who I am and what I do.
-- **About Section**: Detailed information about my skills in Roblox and web development.
+- **About Section**: Detailed information about my experiences, skills, and achievements.
 - **Projects Section**: A showcase of my featured projects with links to their respective repositories and live demos.
 - **Contact Section**: A way for visitors to reach out to me via email or social media.